htotoo/ESP32-Portapack/README.md

 # ESP32-Portapack (ESP32PP)
-An addon module for Portapack H1 / H2 / H4 to add GPS and extra sensors to it for more fun.
+An addon module for Portapack H1 / H2 / H4 / PortaRF to add GPS and extra sensors to it for more fun.

 **This module is in early development.
 Suggest features via Issues, even for this module, even for the PortaPack (HackRf) part.**